stefman69/Minatsuki-Pro-Drums-Plus/README.md

 Then select the corresponding number for your drum controller

 One caveat to the midi implementation is that there is no way to use the face buttons without breaking the toms and cymbals.
-If you really want to use the face buttons to be functinal you can use either of the xinput modules.
-This setup is primarily intended for use with music production software, however it may be useful for rhythm games that can accept velocity inputs.
+If you really want the face buttons to be functinal you can use either of the xinput modules.
+This setup is primarily intended for use with music production software, however it may also be useful for rhythm games that can accept velocity inputs.

-If you have any questions, I am always availible by Reddit DM's at u/cumbandicoot
+If you have any questions feel fre to ask them here, but given that I don't code that often I may not see it here.
+However, I am always availible by Reddit DM's at u/cumbandicoot